harshitag98/Departmental-Store-Management-System/README.md

 And rest are the users.

 The administrator manages the addition of the new products in the record.
-He can also modify the product details and delete some products from the record.
+Moreover details of the product can be modified and also any product can be deleted by the administrator.

 The user while purchasing a product first go through the products available and based on that he makes choice of what product is needed to be bought.